-Passive Surveys Active Surveys Predictive Modeling Surveys can be On Windows - yes.
-You can conduct a simultaneous Active Not applicable conducted + Passive survey if your computer is equipped with two simultaneously different Wi-Fi adapters.
-One of them must be compatible with passive surveys; for the up-to-date list of compatible adapters, please visit our Web site.
-On macOS - no.
+Passive Surveys Active Surveys Predictive Modeling List of APs and their characteristics is available Yes No Yes Surveys can be conducted simultaneously On Windows - yes.
+You can conduct a simultaneous Active + Passive survey if your computer is equipped with two different Wi-Fi adapters.
+One of them must be compatible with passive surveys; for the up-to-date list of compatible adapters, please visit our Web site .
+On macOS - no. Not applicable

-^{} When using advanced mode with a throughput server utility connection.
+\ When using advanced mode with a throughput server utility connection.
 See Survey Type Selection for more info.